malloydata/malloy/README.md

 In the "CONNECTIONS" panel, click "Edit Connections".
 This opens the connection manager page.
 Click "Add Connection".

-### Postgres (Development in Progress, date/time support currently incomplete)

-Add the relevant database connection information.
-Once you click save, the password (if you have entered one) will be stored in your system keychain.

 ### BigQuery

 Authenticating to BigQuery can be done either via oAuth (using your Google Cloud Account) or with a Service Account Key downloaded from Google Cloud